 If you have plastic in your home, you probably have phthalates, too.
 This class of chemicals is used to make plastics more flexible and less prone to snapping or breaking.
 Phthalates also help the scent of a fragrance linger longer, so they’re also found in pretty much all fragranced products.
 You’ll find phthalates in personal care products like moisturizer and soap products as well as hair sprays and perfumes – and even nail polish.
 In the cleaning category, you’ll find phthalates in softeners, solvents, fragrances, plasticizers, and PVC (polyvinyl chloride) products.
 You will even find phthalates in dairy and meat from animals exposed to these compounds and in food that has been packaged in plastic that contains phthalates.

 What’s So Bad About Phthalates?

-Some of the health risks associated with phthalates are:
+Some of the health risks associated with phthalates include:

 - Birth defects

 - Genital malformations and undescended testes in baby boys

 - Lower sperm counts in men